A History of the "Showbands"

 Although a direct descendant of the orchestra,

-their attempt to be provide an all encompassing repertoire.
+their attempt to be provide an all encompassing form of

 The early part of the sixties saw the folk